If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 - Minimum usage requirements & credit expiry: Find out how often you’ll need to use your SIM card in order to keep it active and to stop it from expiring.

-- Topping up your phone: Information on how to top-up your phone and how much you need to top-up by.
+- Topping up your phone: Information on how to top-up your SIM card and how much credit you can add to it.

-- Mobile network coverage: Find out how the coverage compares across UK mobile networks, and the coverage provider used by each network.
+- Mobile network coverage: Find out how coverage compares across different UK mobile networks, and the coverage provider used by each network.

 - Pay As You Go rates: Compare the per-minute, per-text and per-megabyte rates for every Pay As You Go mobile network in the UK.

 For more information about Pay As You Go deals, see our other in-depth guides around this topic.
-In particular, it’s worth reading our full overview of the best Pay As You Go SIM cards in the UK and our comparison of traditional Pay As You Go deals.
+In particular, it’s worth reading our full overview of the best Pay As You Go SIM cards.
+We’ve also got an in-depth comparison of traditional Pay As You Go deals.